CrazyZhang666/GardenGate-PVZ2/docs/LINUX.md

 (They should be set to native,builtin)

-### 7. Start Garden warfare 2 ###
+### 7. Launch the game ###
-- Launch gw2/bfn via the launcher if you own it on EA.
+- Launch via the launcher if you own the game on EA App.
 If you own the game on steam just pass in the launch args yourself;

 ### Arguements ###
 `-name`